Find Affordable College Courses

 Read More…

-On top of its placing in our value ranking, Mizzou also did well on our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Plains States Region list.
-It’s in the top 10% of all schools reviewed in this analysis.
+Mizzou also claimed a spot on our Best Geological & Earth Sciences Bachelor’s Degree Schools in the Plains States Region list.
+It’s in the top 10% of all schools in this category.

 Full Geological & Earth Sciences at University of Missouri - Columbia Report

 University of Missouri - Kansas City ranked #10 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools in the Plains States Region list.
-Located in the city of Kansas City, UMKC is a public college with a fairly large student population.
+Located in the large city of Kansas City, UMKC is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UMKC are $28,023 per year.